MichaelDao/Invoice-Generator/README.md

 # Invoice generator
-This was made as a school project, it is a solution that was designed for the small business TONY TUAN pty ltd
+A solution designed for a small courier business, TONY TUAN pty ltd